-HHS and CMS should continue to support efforts to develop the data infrastructure needed for food and nutrition insecurity to be captured in electronic health records and ensure interoperable health information exchange and the collection of demographic information.
+The U.S. Department of Health and Human Services (HHS) and CMS should continue to support efforts to develop the data infrastructure needed for food and nutrition insecurity to be captured in electronic health records and ensure interoperable health information exchange and the collection of demographic information.
 The HHS Office of National Coordinator for Health Information Technology should use this data to determine goals and interventions that can support areas such as food and nutrition insecurity.

-Congress and HHS should ensure nutrition education for doctors and other provides throughout their training and practice, including through reform of accreditation requirements, medical licensing exams, specialty certification exams, continuing medical education requirements, and nutritionfocused research fellowships and postdoctoral programs through agencies such as NIH, HRSA, and CMS.
+Congress and HHS should ensure nutrition education for doctors and other providers throughout their training and practice, including through reform of accreditation requirements, medical licensing exams, specialty certification exams, continuing medical education requirements, and nutritionfocused research fellowships and postdoctoral programs through agencies such as NIH, Health Resources and Services Administration (HRSA), and CMS.

 HHS and CMS should convene private health insurance payers and providers to collaborate on ways to include Food is Medicine programs within private health insurance plans.
-The HHS Office of Inspector General (OIG) should put out a clarifying statement that FIM initiatives qualify as safe harbors and are not prohibited under the Federal anti-kickback statute.
+The HHS Office of Inspector General (OIG) could establish a flexible anti-kickback statute safe harbor specifically for FIM initiatives or at a minimum clarify the circumstances in which OIG would not impose any sanctions on a FIM initiative.

-It is time to implement FIM interventions at federal, regional, and local levels in order to increase population-wide nutrition security, health equity, and wellness across the lifespan.
+It is time to implement FIM interventions at federal, regional, and local levels to increase population-wide nutrition security, health equity, and wellness across the lifespan.
 As food and nutrition insecurity and diet-related diseases persist and drive preventable poor health outcomes and sky-high health care spending, there's no time to lose.